Education is Key to Safer Marketing

 Being knowledgeable and proactive will always be in your organization’s best interest.
 That’s why we dedicate so much time toward teaching classes and writing material to help our clients with best practices when it comes to marketing.

-A new law going into effect in the European Union (EU) that impacts websites worldwide on May 25, 2018 is called GDPR, and it talks a lot about people being able to easily control the collection and use of their data.
+In May of 2018, a new law went into effect in the European Union (EU) that impacts websites worldwide.
+It is called GDPR, and it talks a lot about people being able to easily control the collection and use of their data.
 It requires simple language, practices, and full-disclosures (learn about GDPR here), especially around email and data collection and use.
 So let’s review:

 - What is permission-based email?